bigtimes/thanos-snap/README.md

 # Thanos Bot
-Ever wanted to balance a voice channel, use this bot.
+Ever wanted to balance a voice channel?
+Just use Thanos Bot.

 ## Dependencies
 * NodeJS